ElmoreV/TaskPlanner_javareact/Erger.md

 - :green_heart: Dragging a task (in planned list) below the entire list, should put it at the bottom. - 1m
 - Inability to add comments to a (repeating) task - 1m
 	+ Missing information: what time range has been checked
+- Cannot split a task into multiple tasks in the weekly list - 1m

 ## Import/export